Surrey-Panorama

 Surrey-Panorama is a provincial electoral district in British Columbia, Canada, established by the Electoral Districts Act, 2008.
 It came into existence following the dissolution of the BC Legislature in April 2009 and was contested for the first time in the 2009 provincial election.
 The 2008 re-distribution created this riding out of mainly Surrey-Panorama Ridge, with portions of Surrey-Cloverdale and Surrey-White Rock.

 Demographics

-MLAs
+Members of the Legislative Assembly

-This riding has elected the following Members of Legislative Assembly:
+This riding has elected the following members of the Legislative Assembly: